Digital Media & Journalism internships are available for three to six month, or one year opportunities

 - Hyper-local, digital media, real-world newsroom experience that can directly impact your resume with published by-lines, clips, and professional, credible references

-- You choose the role that you want to explore, be it reporter, social media expert, SEO / audience engagement, editor, business / marketing, photo / video, data reporting / analysis, etc. and you will help shape, with the Publisher and Managing Editor, what your role will look like during the course of the internship
+- You choose the role that you want to explore, be it reporter, photo/video journalist, data reporting/analysis, marketing, etc. and you will help shape, with the Publisher and Managing Editor, what your role will look like during the course of the internship

 - Reporters / journalists: You choose the area you want to cover, investigate, and report on, focusing on the stories / sector that you want to write about.
 Examples of focus areas available: business, government, education / schools, community / neighborhoods, local events, religion / faith, social justice issues, solutions journalism, investigative journalism, sports, politics, breaking news, entertainment… or… something that’s never been done before, or not typically found on the “usual” lists for journalists / digital media sites, that you pitch because it makes sense to pursue in Apopka!